bennettslin/yearlings_bobtail_app/things_to_bring_to_la.md

 Ibuprofen

 ## Things I have in LA
-Docking station with all peripherals
-Extra MacBook charger and cable
+Docking station with all peripherals (No more USB to USB_C adapters needed) Extra MacBook charger and cable
 Ergonomic keyboard
 Magic trackpad and cushion